How to make great pancakes

 12. Avoid pressing the pancake down with a spatula.
 It won’t make it cook any faster, you’ll just push out the air and make them stodgy.

 13. Cooking for a crowd?
 Keep your pancakes warm in between batches by popping them in a low oven.
-Put a small piece of greaseproof paper between them to stop them sticking!
+Put a small piece of greaseproof paper between them to stop them from sticking!